 The Universal Orlando Resort Base Ticket offers Universal Studios Florida and Universal’s Islands of Adventure access.
-This package allows buyers to save at least $96 or more per person.
+This package saves buyers at least $96 or more per person.

 Walt Disney World Resort

 Purchase the Park Hopper or Park Hopper Plus option to visit more than one park per day.
 As of 2021, the 2-Day Ticket with Park Hopper Plus Option allows you to save $12.21.

 A favorite among kids, the Orlando CityPASS offers full access to all rides, shows, and attractions.
 One to two-day tickets are available and offer access to Legoland Florida Park, Legoland Water Park, or both.
 As of 2021, buyers can save as much as $41.99 per person on admission fees with Orlando CityPASS.

 Universal Orlando Resort

 Orlando CityPASS offers two to three park tickets that you can use for two to four days.
 The pass offers access to Universal Studios Florida, Universal’s Islands of Adventure, or the Volcano Bay Water Theme Park.

 These promo tickets are dated, so visits are allowed only on the dates you select.
 As of 2021, you can save $41.99 on a 3-Park 4-Day Base Promo Ticket to the three mentioned theme parks.

 The good part about CityPASS is that if you can’t choose between Disney World or Universal, you can get both and have less burden to worry about on cost.